samplchallenges/SAMPL-league/examples/README.md

         run_autodock,
     ]
     ```
-3. Modify the "install_requires" list, adding "Click" a pip installable package we did not add to the previous base building
+3. Modify the "install_requires" list, adding "Click" a pip installable package we did not add to the previous base build
     ```
     install_requires=[
         Click,